IQ Archive

 The Cognitive Blueprint: Synthesis and Prediction

 Bowie’s intelligence was defined by high-level Visual-Linguistic and Abstract Reasoning skills.
-He was a polymath who absorbed information from diverse fields—mime, kabuki theatre, dystopian literature, and German expressionism—and reassembled them into pop culture.
+He was a polymath who absorbed information from diverse fields—mime, kabuki theatre, dystopian literature (Orwell and Burroughs), and German expressionism—and reassembled them into accessible pop culture.

 1. The Internet Visionary: Extrapolative Logic

-In a famous 1999 interview with Jeremy Paxman, Bowie predicted that the internet would become a “subversive” and “alien” life form that would destroy the traditional power structures of media.
+In a famous 1999 interview with Jeremy Paxman, Bowie predicted the internet with terrifying accuracy.

 Bowie famously used a literary technique involving cutting up sentences and re-arranging them to find new meanings, a method borrowed from William S. Burroughs.